 The Last Coat REVIEW

-When I am looking at the strength of a product, I am looking for a solid protective layer, the ability to repel water and the overall shine.
-Since my Jeep is my favorite car at the moment, I decided to test out The Last Coat to see if I could get it looking crystal clear after a heavy weekend of off roading.
-After a quick wash I followed their instructions and began the first application of TLC.
+When I am looking at the strength of a product, I am looking for a solid protective layer, the ability to repel water and overall shine results.
+Since my Jeep is my favorite car at the moment, I decided to test out The Last Coat on it to see if I could get it looking crystal clear as other positive reviews are stating, following a heavy weekend of off roading.
+After a quick wash as instructed, I applied the first coat of TLC.
 They say that you can expect 7-8 full exterior applications on an average sized vehicle.
-After the full application I think I can get about 5-6 more applications out of just the one bottle.
+After the full application I think I can get about 5-6 more applications out of just one bottle.

 Does The Last Coat Really Last?

-This is where TLC takes the biggest hit and kind of takes away their credibility.
-They claim to last up to 6 months under normal conditions.
+This is where The Last Coat takes the biggest hit and it’s something that pretty much takes away the credibility of all their positive reviews and testimonials.
+The company claims their ceramic spray lasts up to 6 months under normal conditions.
 I decided to test it out and only use my Jeep for what I deemed to be “normal use.”
-I was disappointed that The Last Coat didn't even last 3 weeks.
+I was soon disappointed to see that The Last Coat didn't even last 3 weeks.
 I guess those 5-6 applications per bottle would come in handy since it seems like you’d need to reapply pretty often, but who wants to put in that much work for “normal use”?
-TLC did not last nearly as long as Nexgen, Torque, or Car Pro Reload.
-I drove my Jeep for normal errands, encountered a few days of light rain and kept it in the garage and after even just a few days I could tell that it was not going to last.
-For this, I rated them 6/10 and felt as though their longevity claims may be a bit misleading.
+TLC did not last nearly as long as Nexgen Ceramic Spray, Torque Detail, or Car Pro Reload.
+I drove my Jeep for normal errands, encountered a few days of light rain and kept it in the garage.
+With all these, after even just a few days I could tell that it was not going to last.
+For this reason, I rated them 6/10 and felt as though their longevity protection claims may be a bit misleading.

 Is The Last Coat Worth The Price?